ForbiddenIdiot/Main-Class-Project/README.md

    * 10:37 PM Installed FindBugs
 # 9/26/19
   * 10:23 PM Installed and used CheckStyle
+  * 3:46 PM Uploaded Diagram and flowchart to GitHub

 ## Key Programming Concepts Utilized
 This program demonstrates the use of JavaFx as an extension of Java to create a form with a button and to use that form to print text to the console.